 Co-authored with Chika Ezeanya-Esiobu and Vedaste Ndungutse

-Read MoreWith the world on edge as the COVID-19 crisis progresses, the scientific community has sprung into gear in search of an effective treatment.
-R&D is progressing at unprecedented speeds, abridging the projected length for the completion of a vaccine from over a decade to just over a year.
-Amidst this rapid development, traditional knowledge plays a significant role in scientific endeavours.
-Through traditional knowledge, medical researchers can gain guidance and inspiration and bypass prolonged and expensive scatter-gun approaches to R&D.
+Read MoreWith the world on edge as COVID-19 progresses, the scientific community has sprung into gear in search of an effective treatment.
+Amidst this development, traditional knowledge plays a significant role in scientific endeavours.

 Read More